World Heritage Sites of the Caucasus

 Day 01: Arrive Baku (AZERBAIJAN)

 Xosh gälmìsän!
-We are welcomed at the airport of the capital of Azerbaijan and transferred to our hotel.
+Welcome to Baku, capital of Azerbaijan.
+We are cordially welcomed and transferred to our hotel.
 Baku provides a unique mix of centuries old monuments and uber-modern architecture that is a joy to explore.
-Check in time starts from 1500 hrs.
+Hotel check in time starts at 1500 hrs.
+With a population of over 2.5 million, every forth national of Azerbaijan is a resident of Baku.
+We have a 3-nights stay at one of the most beautiful cities in the Caucasus.

 Day 02: Baku